Introduction to R & Rmarkdown

 • Notice that column names have spaces in them.
 Rename the columns replacing the space with an underscore, using rename command from tidyverse package

 • Notice that parsing the file resulted in a lot of errors that read_csv gracefully skipped over.
 Examine the data file to understand what these errors are.
-Can you read the file correctly, by explictly specifying the col_types in read_csv command.
+Can you read the file correctly, by explicitly specifying the col_types in read_csv command.
 See help for read_csv.
+How would you access the help file?

 Basic Data Manipulation